rebrandly/rebrandly-express/README.md

 # rebrandly-express
-extend your Express.js web server with Rebrandly and have your team define new 301-redirects remotely
+Seamlessly connect your web server to Rebrandly so that you can re-use your domain name for both your app and your short links

 [Rebrandly](https://rebrandly.com) innovated the way individuals and companies share links,
 introducing Branded Links and providing an easy way for everyone to define meaningful links using their custom domain name.

+Rebrandly embraced a mission to have you create Branded Links using the same domain name you use for your email and website, so that you are no longer supposed to dedicate an entire spare domain name to your short links: just use the .com you already have both for your website and short links!

 The `rebrandly-express` router is a middleware you can use in your NodeJS projects using Express router,
-so that you can extend your web server's routes remotely after you have deployed the app.
+so that you can extend your web server's routes remotely after you have deployed the app by creating new links with this domain name in your Rebrandly account.

 ## install